preactjs/preact-www/content/en/guide/v8/unit-testing-with-enzyme.md

 import { mount, shallow, render } from 'enzyme';

-// Render the full component tree: const wrapper = mount(<MyComponent prop="value"/>);
+// Render the full component tree: const wrapper = mount(<MyComponent prop="value" />);

 // Render only `MyComponent`'s direct output (ie. "mock" child components
-// to render only as placeholders): const wrapper = shallow(<MyComponent prop="value"/>);
+// to render only as placeholders): const wrapper = shallow(<MyComponent prop="value" />);

-// Render the full component tree to an HTML string, and parse the result: const wrapper = render(<MyComponent prop="value"/>);
+// Render the full component tree to an HTML string, and parse the result: const wrapper = render(<MyComponent prop="value" />);
 ```

 - The `mount` function renders the component and all of its descendants in the
   same way they would be rendered in the browser.

 - The `shallow` function renders only the DOM nodes that are directly output
   by the component.
 Any child components are replaced with placeholders that
   output just their children.

   The advantage of this mode is that you can write tests for components without
   depending on the details of child components and needing to construct all
   of their dependencies.

   The `shallow` rendering mode works differently internally with the Preact
   adapter compared to React.
 See the Differences section below for details.

 - The `render` function (not to be confused with Preact's `render` function!)
   renders a component to an HTML string.
 This is useful for testing the output
   of rendering on the server.

 ## Triggering state updates